fpirri/covid19/README.italiano.md

 # Come contribuire
 ----

-* If you like, you can 'open an issue' on github (2nd element in the top menu)
+* You can send an email to  covid19@gothings.org
 * I will post about this document on the forum: https://e-catworld.com/ You can comment there, if you like.